Observability and troubleshooting

 If the error message indicates that a Kafka Connect task failed, you can click the Diagnostics link to navigate to the Connector Monitoring page for details about the failed task.

-- If you still cannot resolve the issue after you perform the preceding steps, you can log on to the SAE console for further debugging.
+- If the issue persists, log on to the SAE console for further debugging.

 - On the event stream details page, click Overview in the left-side navigation pane.